Ion Antonescu: Political underground

-Organized resistance movements in Antonescu's Romania were comparatively small-scale and marginal.
+Organised resistance movements in Antonescu's Romania were comparatively small-scale and marginal.
 In addition to a Zionist underground which aided Jews to pass through or flee the country, the regime was confronted with local political movements of contrasting shades.
 One of them comprised far left and left-wing elements, which Antonescu's rise to power had caught in an unusual position.
 The minor Romanian Communist Party, outlawed since the rule of Ferdinand I for its Cominternist national policies, had been rendered virtually inactive by the German-Soviet non-aggression pact.
 Once reanimated by Operation Barbarossa, the PCR was unable to create an actual armed resistance movement, although it was able to coordinate the policies of several other small leftist groups.
 Speaking shortly before the invasion of the Soviet Union, and adopting the "Jewish Bolshevism" position, Antonescu ordered authorities to compile lists comprising "the names of all Jewish and communist agents", who were to be kept under close surveillance.
 Among people arrested on suspicion of communism, Jews were sent to Transnistrian sites such as Vapniarka and Rîbnița, while others were interned in regular facilities such as those in Caransebeș and Târgu Jiu.
 In all, some 2,000 Jewish Romanian deportees to the region had been accused of political crimes (the category also included those who had tried to escape forced labour).
 According to one estimate, people held on charges of being communists accounted for just under 2,000 people, of whom some 1,200 were jailed in Romania proper.
 Capital punishment was used against various partisan-like activists, while the vast majority of communist prisoners in Rîbnița were massacred in March 1944.
 At the other end of the political spectrum, after the Legionary Rebellion and the Iron Guard's decapitation, many Legionaries who opposed the regime, and whom Antonescu himself believed were "communists in [Legionary] green shirts", were killed or imprisoned.
 An Iron Guardist underground was nevertheless formed locally, and probably numbered in thousands.
 Some of Antonescu's political prisoners from both camps were given a chance to redeem themselves by joining units on the Eastern Front.

-Although repressed, divided and weak, the PCR capitalized on the Soviet victories, being integrated into the mainstream opposition.
+Although repressed, divided and weak, the PCR capitalised on the Soviet victories, being integrated into the mainstream opposition.
 At the same time, a "prison faction" emerged around Gheorghe Gheorghiu-Dej, opposing both the formal leadership and the so-called "Muscovite" communists who had taken refuge in the Soviet Union before the war.
 While maneuvering for control within the PCR during and after 1944, "prison" communists destroyed a third group, formed around the PCR's nominal leader Ștefan Foriș (whom they kidnapped and eventually killed).
 The PCR leadership was still suffering from a crisis of legitimacy after beginning talks with the larger parties.
 The Soviets and "Muscovite" communists campaigned among Romanian prisoners of war in order to have them switch sides in the war, and eventually managed to set up the Tudor Vladimirescu Division.